-- The scale and design requirements of the proposed uses and whether these would adversely affect local character - Where commercial premises are part of an overall development scheme, the potential noise and disturbance and whether this would adversely affect neighbouring uses
+- The scale and design requirements of the proposed uses and whether these would adversely affect local character. - Where commercial premises are part of an overall development scheme, the potential noise and disturbance and whether this would adversely affect neighbouring uses.

-- The likely generation of trips by car and other vehicle movements, and whether these can be accommodated without harm - Wider potential impacts, for example on wildlife, protected habitats or human health.
+- The likely generation of trips by car and other vehicle movements, and whether these can be accommodated without harm. - Wider potential impacts, for example on wildlife, protected habitats or human health.

-In planning larger scale developments (in the region of 50 or more homes or sites of over 2.5ha) a detailed development brief or masterplan for the site would enable demonstration that these and other requirements are addressed.
+In planning developments of 100 or more homes a detailed development brief or masterplan for the site would enable demonstration that these and other requirements are addressed.